-Over the coming months a number of changes to the law and regulation will take place, which will impact some of the services on your account, allow you access to further services and help you better manage your account.
-This means there will be some changes to the services explained in all Credit Card Terms and Conditions from 13 January 2018.
-We're also making some changes to improve the service we offer you, and to make the terms clearer for you.
+From 13 January 2018 a number of changes to the law and regulation took place which have impacted some of the services on your account.
+These allow you access to further services and help you better manage your account.
+Your Terms and Conditions were changed to reflect these from 13th January 2018.
+We’ve also made some changes to improve the services we offer and to make the terms clearer for you.

 Credit limit increases

 From August 2018 we’ll be giving you greater control over how you receive offers of credit limit increases.
 You may be able to choose to have credit limit increases applied automatically or only if you tell us you want them to apply.
 We will always tell you before we increase your credit limit (with at least 30 days’ notice).